Please find below a selection of statistics about vegan beauty and household brands products and sales.

 - Boots.com reported a 56% increase in vegan-related searches in 2019.
 Source

-- 'Not tested on animals' is the most important packaging claim for 57% people.
+- 'Not tested on animals' is the most important packaging claim for 57% of people.
 Source

 - The sale of vegan prestige beauty products in the UK reported an increase of 38% in the 12-month period between February 2017 to end of January 2018.
 Source

-- Beauty brands with cruelty-free certification account for 20% of the women's face skincare and grew by 18% compared to the overall category which grew by only 7% in 2018.
+- Beauty brands with cruelty-free certification account for 20% of the women's facial skincare and grew by 18% compared to the overall category which grew by only 7% in 2018.
 Source